justdan96/tsMuxer/README.md

 ### Linux

-The ZIP file for Linux from Bintray can just be unzipped and the executables can be used straight away - there are no dependencies.
+The ZIP file for Linux can just be unzipped and the executables can be used straight away - there are no dependencies.

 The following are packages created specifically for each distribution.
 To update, please uninstall the package and then install it again.